Risk reports & stop / take-profit analysis

 Equity index strategies

-Each scatter dot is one strategy averaged across all index backtests (left).
-On the right, pick any strategy from the dropdown to see that same cross-index mean as an equity and drawdown path.
+Each scatter dot is one strategy averaged across all index backtests.
+Use the dropdown on the paths chart to pick any strategy and see that same cross-index mean as equity and drawdown over time.

 Scatter plot